taps-nc/taps-nc.github.io/program.md

 ### Matt Green

 <ul>
-<b>sk not what secure hardware can do for ledgers, but what ledgers can do for secure hardware</b>
+<b>Ask not what secure hardware can do for ledgers, but what ledgers can do for secure hardware</b>
 </ul>

 <ul>